5 concrete rules for writing clear and effective instructions (with examples)

 We’re not trying to impress anyone with our vocabulary here, so use easy-to-understand, everyday words.
 Have mercy on your readers; they just want to get on with their jobs.

 Don’t use acronyms just to save yourself time—you’re not going to run out of paper.
+Acronyms may save you time, but they don't help your readers.

 ❌ What not to do: